dav-he123/Python-Project-3/README.md

 # Prerequisites

-Here are the things you will need to get the Project 3.ipynb file up and running in your local machine.
+Here are the programs that you will need to install to get the Project 3.ipynb file up and running in your local machine.

 ```
-Anaconda (open source data science and AI distribution platform)
+Anaconda (Open source data science and AI distribution platform)

 Jupyter Notebook (Interactive development environment)

-MySql (open source relational database management system)
+MySql (Open source relational database management system)
 ```

+# Installing

+Here is a series of step by step instructions how to get the development environment running.

+# Running the tests

+# Deployment

+# Authors

+- David He - Python Project 3

+# License

+# Acknowledgements